payloadcms/template-ecommerce/README.md

 - #### Users

   Users are auth-enabled and encompass both admins and customers based on the value of their `roles` field.
-Only `admins` can access your admin panel to manage your store, whereas `customers` can authenticate on your front-end to create [shopping carts](#shopping-cart) and place [orders](#orders)—but have limited access to the platform, see [access control](#access-control) for more details.
+Only `admin` can access your admin panel to manage your store, whereas `customer` can authenticate on your front-end to create [shopping carts](#shopping-cart) and place [orders](#orders)—but have limited access to the platform, see [access control](#access-control) for more details.

 - #### Products